 (c) decisions shall be on a show of hands (except in the case of a resolution relating to the expulsion of a member) by a simple majority of those voting

-(d) a resolution in writing signed by every Committee member shall be valid without a meeting.
+(d) a resolution confirmed by email or in writing signed by every Committee member shall be valid without a meeting.

 (e) In the case of equality of votes the Chairman of the meeting shall have a casting vote.

 The officers of the club shall be Full, Family or Junior members of the club and shall consist of a Commodore, a Vice-Commodore, a Rear-Commodore, a General Secretary, a Membership Secretary, an Honorary Treasurer, an RYA Principal, a Training Officer, a Sailing Captain, a Grants Officer, a Social Secretary and Fleet Captains.